 The Druj slaughtered the swans, and drained the washing pools.
 The stoneworks is now a massive, open-cast quarry - a savage wound in the face of the earth worked by enslaved Highborn.
 When the Druj retreated from the quarry in the face of an allied Highborn and Navarr advance, the Druj slaughtered their defenceless slaves, completing the degradation of the Vigilant Swan by turning it into a massive open grave.
 The presence of the tormented unquiet dead made reopening the quarry after its liberation next to impossible.
 During the Autumn Equinox 379YE, however, the Imperial Synod assigned High Exorcist Solas to oversee the exorcism of the Vigilant Swan.
 With a great store of liao, Solas and his fellow priests set to work and helped the majority of the angry ghosts haunting the quarry to pass on into the Labyrinth.

 All of this supernatural activity took place against a backdrop of significant political manoeuvring in Anvil.
 During the Summer Solstice 379YE the Imperial Senate voted to allocate the Vigilant Swan to the Imperial Orcs.
 The Imperial Synod responded by employing the veto, leaving the Swan unallocated.
-With the Reikos once again in Imperial hands, the matter of who the territory will be assigned to, and whether the Vigilant Swan will be a national or Imperial Seat, is of great interest - especially to the priests of Highguard.
+With Reikos returned to Imperial hands, the matter of the Swan, and indeed the territory as a whole, was a topic of heated discussion.
+In the end, Reikos was assigned to the Highborn, and the Vigilant Swan again confirmed as a national seat during the Winter Solstice 379YE.

-Shortly before the Summer Solstice 382YE, the washing pools were restored by the construction of the Seminary of the Swan on a nearby lake, and the swans have slowly begun to return.
+Shortly before the Summer Solstice 382YE, the washing pools were restored by the construction of the Seminary of the Swan on a nearby lake, and the swans began slowly to return.

 The Bourse Seat